Professional Reviews

 What does “Virus Alert from Microsoft” mean?

-If you see “Virus Alert from Microsoft” on your computer, you’re either on a sketchy website that is trying to hack your device, or you have a malware file on your computer that is issuing false pop-ups.
+If you see “Virus Alert from Microsoft” on your computer, you’re either on a sketchy website that is trying to hack your device or you have a malware file on your computer that is issuing false pop-ups.

 You need to download a comprehensive antivirus like Norton to determine if you have malware on your system and protect your device when you’re online.
-A high-quality antivirus like Norton will scan your PC for threats and safely remove them.
+A high-quality antivirus will scan your PC for threats and safely remove them.
 Follow our simple steps to learn how to do this.

 Is “Virus Alert from Microsoft” real?

+No!
 If you see this notification appear or receive the “Virus Alert from Microsoft” pop-up, you should download a comprehensive antivirus like Norton and follow our steps to run a full system scan.
+Microsoft will never show a virus alert in a web browser pop-up window or ask you to call a phone number to resolve virus threats.

 How to remove “Virus Alert from Microsoft”?